 Final Portfolio Project Realisation and Presentation

-Your specialist subject should be evident and clear.
-It may include fashion design, graphic design, architecture design, textile design or fine art.
-It could also include a specific area within a specialist field such as Fashion, Promotion and Marketing, Car Design, Knitwear, Interior Design, Animation, Children’s Book Illustration.
+Your specialist subject should be evident and apparent.
+It may include fashion, graphics, architecture, textiles, or fine art.
+It could also include a specific area within a specialist field, such as Fashion, Promotion and Marketing, Car Design, Knitwear, Interior Design, Animation, and Children’s Book Illustration.

-The following aspects will need to be considered carefully along with the Formative and Summative Assessment Criteria.
+The following aspects and the Formative and Summative Assessment Criteria will need to be considered carefully.
 This includes the planning and execution of your exhibition space.
 The following qualities will need to be considered throughout this process: